gokul180288/dboost/README.md

 In my very limited local testing, the tuned dboost should get scores around untuned random forest.
 This may not hold in general, but this (hopefully new) meta algorithm is promising.

-In my Kaggle experiences it's basically XG or NN or RF as the best level 1 algorithm.
+In my Kaggle experiences it's basically XG >= NN > RF as the best level 1 algorithm.
 I usually try every algorithm on Caret and the results are subpar.
 If dboost ends up at the level of RF (on even a subset of Kaggle problems), the double bagged version / meta bagging version of XG+DB/NN should produce top 10 results.
+Again more testing is required.